ThreeLetters/SuperSQL/source/index.html.md

 <?php
 $log = [
     [
-    "fromCache" // If this is there, it means it used the cache.
     "SELECT * FROM `table` WHERE `test` = ?", // SQL base
-    "s", // String of arg types
     [[24424,1]], // Array of initial values with types.
 In this case, the value is 24424 and the type is an INT (PDO::PARAM_INT)
     [["0":234]] // Multi-query array
     ]